 Passively managed components

-The portfolios use passively management investments, also known as tracker funds.
+The portfolios use passively managed investments, also known as tracker funds.
 Passive investments aim to produce returns broadly in line with the markets they track (before charges) by investing in the same investments in the same proportions, as their benchmark.
 This approach means less manual intervention, keeping charges low.

 Monitoring and rebalancing